 Power to make rules

-17. (1) The Government may by notification in the official Gazette make such rules as appear to it to be necessary for carrying into effect the provisions of this Act.
+202. (1) The Government may make rules for the purpose of carrying into effect the provisions of this Act.

-(2) In particular, and without prejudice to the generality of the foregoing power, such rules may-
+(2) Without prejudice to the generality of the power conferred by sub-section (1), such rules may provide for:-

-(j) provide for any other matter which under this Act is to be or may be prescribed.
+(m) any other matter directed by this Act to be prescribed.